Stefan Mugoša: Incheon United

 After leaving Europe, Mugoša joined K League 1 side Incheon United on 8 February 2018.
 He quickly made an impression in South Korea, being compared to Dejan Damjanović, his compatriot and one of the greatest K League players of all time, in his first season at Incheon.
 He extended his contract with Incheon to 2021 after the season.

 On 1 September 2019, Mugoša scored his first hat-trick for Incheon in a 3–3 draw with Ulsan Hyundai.
 He was selected as Montenegrin Footballer of the Year for 2019 by captains and managers of Montenegrin First League clubs after scoring double-digit goals for the second consecutive season at the K League 1 as well as showing effort at the national team.

 On 6 September 2020, Mugoša scored his second K League 1 hat-trick in a 3–2 win over Gangwon FC.
-On 27 September, he once again scored a hat-trick including his 44th goal for Incheon in a 6–0 win over Seongnam FC, becoming the top goalscorer in the club's history.
 On 24 December, he agreed a contract extension to 2023.

 On 23 July 2021, Mugoša simultaneously reached 100 appearances and 50 goals at the K League 1 by scoring two goals in a 2–1 win over Suwon Samsung Bluewings.
 In 2022, Mugoša scored in six consecutive K League 1 matches between the fifth and tenth matchdays.